August, 2015 - Overview for the Month

 Focus of the Liturgy

-The Gospel readings for the Sundays in August are taken from St. Matthew and are from Year A, Cycle 2.
+The Gospel readings for the Sundays in August 2015 are taken from St. John and St. Mark and are from Year B, Cycle 1.

 Highlights of the Month